markdavidhughes/markdavidhughes/README.md

 ## About Me

-- 📝 I regularly write articles on [www.cloud-architecture.co.uk](www.cloud-architecture.co.uk)
+- 📝 My new blog can be seen at [www.cloud-architecture.co.uk](www.cloud-architecture.co.uk)

 ## Connect With Me